Noxbru/Rands/README.md

 random numbers.
 This is interesting if you are doing parallel computations and need a thread-safe way to produce numbers.

-So far, it only has two generators, but this will change with time (and with the ones I think are more interesting) But if you want to contribute to the code, just send them (^\_^)
+So far, it only has three generators, but this will change with time (and with the ones I think are more interesting) But if you want to contribute to the code, just send them (^\_^)